dnndev/xmp-docs/examples/3_feedback-form.md

 6. Click the **New Form** button.
 The new form dialog appears in-line, within the grid.
 7. In the Form Name field type "FeedbackForm" (without quotes).
 Form names can consist of only letters, numbers, hyphens (-) and underscores (_).
 8. In the Content editing area, you'll see some boilerplate code that can help you get a jump-start on creating your forms.
 It's not necessary for our purposes, so delete all the text.
-9. As with our other walkthroughs, we'll present and explain the individual parts of our form first and then present you with the full form definition at the end.
+9. As with our other tutorials, we'll present and explain the individual parts of our form first and then present you with the full form definition at the end.
     1.  `<AddForm>`

         The AddForm is the form that is displayed when creating a record.
 We won't actually be creating a database record in this example, but we'll still use the `<AddForm>` tag.
 The reason for this is that we will be displaying this form in "form view" mode.
 This means that when the page is loaded, the form will be displayed.
 The user won't have to click an "Add" button or other button to display the form.
 XMod Pro uses the AddForm for this form.